 With these developments, we had to go another route, and that was direct to consumers.
 This was our first line of attack for finding paying customers.
 We knew this would be a riskier venture as our target audience was older, less computer savvy, and weary of hiring individuals through a new internet service.
 Still, in order to get to the next phase of this process, we had to prove that 1) our software was a robust and integrated system; 2) that we could indeed attract caregivers into our system; 3) that when a caregiving match was made, that we could manage all the hiring, contracting, messaging, scheduling, billing, and payroll requirements; and 4) that we could scale on a nation-wide level.
 We also needed to prove that our careseeker-caregiver matching process and the ability for caregiver administrators such as adult children not living in the same location as loved ones, combined with nurse curators to guide users, would provide the basis of a successful business.

 Since launching Well Beyond Care site in February 2018, over the next four years, the company had on-boarded over 80,000 caregivers and 8,250 careseekers into its system scattered throughout 50 States and in over 500 cities, and had proven that the minimal viable product of its software was robust and could scale.
 While these numbers are somewhat impressive, we knew in order to grow rapidly and reach a critical mass to make it profitable, the company would either have to spend tens of millions on advertising, partner with some caregiving organizations, or develop a better way to add paying careseekers, and therefore revenues, into the system.
 As John Wannamaker once said, “I know half of my advertising is wasted, I just do not know which half,” and we felt that raising money to just advertise would not be the best use of funds.
-As such, since Well Beyond Care could not sustain itself as a stand alone business, the decision was made to close the Company in March of 2022 and focus instead on Keep Safe Care exclusively while still utilizing the caregiving recruitment developed for Well Beyond Care with the purchase of its software.
+As such, since Well Beyond Care could not sustain itself as a stand alone business, the decision was made to close the Company in March of 2022 and focus instead on Keep Safe Care, which is the private duty option exclusively while still utilizing the caregiving recruitment developed for Well Beyond Care with the purchase of its software.
 It was at this point that Well Beyond Care was acquired by Keep Safe Care and rebranded to Keep Safe Care Direct and a pivot was made to expand into recruitment and affiliate licensing.

 Phase 2: Caregiver recruitment for Organizations